hdavid/VCVRack-Holon.ist/README.md

 Signal offset.

 ### Mixer
 Last on the signal path, but not least.
-SwissCheeseKnife can also mix 4 signals, as its outputs are normalled.
+Swiss Cheese Knife can also mix four signals, as its outputs are normalled.

 ## Gaps